SciGWood/42_Libft/README.md

 # Libft
-Very first project of 42 cursus
+Very first project of 42 cursus - with bonus